 Fear of failure can develop at any time in life, but like other phobias, it follows a pattern of contributors that include biological and environmental conditions, like experiencing a traumatic event or having parents who put pressure on you to be a high achiever.

-Four of the most common causes of fear of failure include:
+Five of the most common causes of fear of failure include:

 1. Patterns Learned From Parents

 Parents have tremendous influence over their children in terms of fear of failure.
-Children whose parents are overprotective or place a very high value on accomplishments and success could increase the odds of their child developing a fear of failure.5
+Children whose parents are overprotective or place a very high value on accomplishments and success could increase the odds of their child developing a fear of failure.9

-2. Traumatic Life Experiences and High Stress
+2. Traumatic Life Experiences & High Stress

 High stress and traumatic experiences are linked to a variety of mental health conditions, and fear of failure is no different.
-Physical, sexual, or emotional abuse or emotional neglect are all possible causes of atychiphobia.5
+Physical, sexual, or emotional abuse or emotional neglect are all possible causes of atychiphobia.9

 3. Genetic & Biological Issues

 Parents can affect a fear phobia through their actions and communications, but they can also influence the condition through their biological makeup and genes, as anxiety has a genetic component.
-When a parent or other close relative has a phobia, the child will be much more likely to have the same anxiety.5
+When a parent or other close relative has a phobia, the child will be much more likely to have the same anxiety.9

 4. Perfectionism